Safety and security

 Bag snatching, pick pocketing and theft from parked cars are common at some restaurants and internet cafes in downtown areas, particularly near bus and railway stations and in some shopping areas.
 Keep large amounts of money, expensive jewellery, cameras and phones out of sight.
 Don’t change large sums of money in busy public areas.
 Thieves have followed people after they have withdrawn money from banks and later robbed them at gunpoint.

 Security risks increase after dark, especially in tourist areas and city centres.
-In April 2016, a series of ‘ritual’ murders in some of the poorer neighborhoods of Lusaka resulted in riots and looting of mainly foreign-owned shops and businesses.
+Over the last 2 years, a small number of ‘ritual’ murders have taken place in some of the poorer areas of Lusaka.
+British citizens have not been targeted during these murders.

 Keep valuables and originals of important documents in a safe place and carry a copy of your passport and immigration permit.

 Use reputable banks, bureaux de change or ATMs to exchange money.